Buskerud Folk High School

-Buskerud Folk High School (Buskerud Folkehøgskole) is a secular folk high school located in Darbu, Øvre Eiker municipality, Viken county, Norway.
+Buskerud Folk High School (Buskerud Folkehøgskole) is a secular folk high school located in Darbu, Øvre Eiker municipality, Buskerud county, Norway.
 It identifies itself as an art and culture school, and admits about 90 students every year.
-It is owned by the Buskerud school association, and its current principal is Grete Strømsøyen.
+It is owned by the Buskerud school association, and its current principal is Mariann Aaland.

 It was founded on 8 October 1909.
 Former principals include Arild Mikkelsen and Aslak Torjusson from 1936 to 1952.